 When to Curtail Solar Power

 Up until now, the focus for solar parks has been on maximising production.
-Curtailing solar has only been done for maintenance, or for distribution system operators when network capacity is not sufficient or the electricity being generated.
+Curtailing solar has only been done for maintenance, or for distribution system operators when network capacity is not sufficient.
 Luckily, the SDE+ regulations can be a good reason to introduce solar curtailment in the Netherlands.
 According to SDE+ rules, when day-ahead prices are negative for installations larger than 500kW, no subsidy will be given for electricity produced after six consecutive hours.
 This means that there will be no benefit to producing electricity during those hours, prompting solar parks to stop production.
 This makes it the perfect opportunity to implement solar curtailment during these times.

 How Parks can Profit from Solar Curtailment